Speak Out on a Woman's Right to Choose

 Marianne Schnall is a widely published writer and interviewer.

 whose writings and interviews have appeared in a variety of media outlets including O, The Oprah Magazine, CNN.com, EW.com, the Women's Media Center and many others.
 Marianne is a featured blogger at The Huffington Post and a contributor to the nationally syndicated NPR radio show, 51 percent The Women's Perspective.
-She is also the co-founder and executive director of the women's website and non-profit organization Feminist.com, as well as the co-founder of the environmental site EcoMall.com.
+She is also the co-founder and executive director of the women's website and non-profit organization Feminist.com and What Will It Take Movements.
 She is the author of Daring to Be Ourselves: Influential Women Share Insights on Courage, Happiness and Finding Your Own Voice based on her interviews with a variety of well-known women.
 Marianne's new book is What Will it Take to Make a Woman President?
 Conversations About Women, Leadership, and Power.
 You can visit her website at www.marianneschnall.com.

 Follow Marianne on Twitter @marianneschnall